belle2/basf2/online_book/fundamentals/hep_analyses.rst

 the lifetime of the Belle II experiment, you have to update numbers for each run.

-Since the TRG and HLT systems are ultimately deciding which data is being kept for offline analysis, the importance of understanding and validating their performance vs. their intended functionality is of highest importance for the success of the Belle II experiment.
+Since the TRG and HLT systems are ultimately deciding which data is being kept for offline analysis, understanding and validating their performance vs. their intended functionality is of highest importance for the success of the Belle II experiment.

 .. admonition:: Key points
     :class: key-points